rokath/trice/docs/Common.md

         "none": no logfile (same as "off")
         "auto": Use as logfile name "2006-01-02_1504-05_trice.log" with actual time.
         "filename": Any other string than "auto", "none" or "off" is treated as a filename.
 If the file exists, logs are appended.
-        All trice output of the appropriate subcommands is appended per default into the logfile trice additionally to the normal output.
+        All trice output of the appropriate sub-commands is appended per default into the logfile trice additionally to the normal output.
         Change the filename with "-logfile myName.txt" or switch logging off with "-logfile none".
          (default "off")
 example: 'trice ds': Start display server.